-“Vitamin E protects the brain’s nerve cells from damage,” explains Jeffrey Blumberg, professor of nutrition science and policy at Tufts University.
-“Research shows that vitamin E levels in the blood are lower in people with memory, language and thinking problems.”
+Vitamin E plays key roles throughout the body.
+It protects the brain’s nerve cells from damage, explains Jeffrey Blumberg, professor of nutrition at Tufts University.
+“Research shows that vitamin E levels in the blood are lower in people with memory, language and thinking problems,” he says.

-Sunflower oil: It’s rich in a form of vitamin E that helps prevent the loss of a key molecule for brain health (docosahexaenoic acid, or DHA) that the body can’t manufacture on its own.
+- Sunflower oil.
+It’s rich in a form of vitamin E that helps prevent the loss of a key molecule for brain health (docosahexaenoic acid, or DHA) that the body can’t manufacture on its own.

 - Swiss chard.
 This tender green is also an excellent source of vitamin K, which may help you remember where you parked your car at the airport.

 - Whole grains.
 Once a grain is milled, it loses its vitamin E content.
 Yet another reason to add whole wheat bread and oatmeal to your grocery list.

 Learn more about brain-healthy foods that help strengthen your immune system

 This content is provided for informational purposes only and is not intended to provide any expert, professional or specialty advice or recommendations.
 Readers are urged to consult with their medical providers for all questions.